 Recent major projects include: the release of their first album Axioms - Moments of Truth (which was a commercial success and sold out within 24 hours of being released on Amazon), a tour of 12 concerts in 20 days throughout China in the summer or 2018, and a tour of the Midwest U.S. in the fall of 2019 where the group gave masterclasses and appeared as soloists with university orchestras in the region.

 As an orchestra and ensemble musician she has performed on the world’s most prestigious concert stages: the Berlin Philharmonic, Concertgebouw in Amsterdam, Salle Pleyel in Paris, France, Kennedy Center in Washington, D.C. and Carnegie Hall in New York.
-During her career she collaborated with artists such as Christoph Eschenbach, Krzysztof Penderecki, Krystian Zimerman, Barry Douglas, Tabea Zimmermann to name just a few.
-Her recording credits include Deutsche Grammophon, DUX and Navona labels.
+During her career she collaborated with artists such as Christoph Eschenbach, Krzysztof Penderecki, Krystian Zimerman, Barry Douglas, Tabea Zimmermann, to name just a few.
+Her recording credits include Deutsche Grammophon, DUX, Navona and World On Wire labels.

-Ms.Dancewicz's debut CD (released in 2018 by Duo Dramatique, World on Wire label) with Violin Sonatas by Elgar, Debussy and Mozart was met with critical acclaim in the United States and France.
-The album release was celebrated with an extensive feature by Houston Public Media.
+Ms.Dancewicz's debut CD (released in 2018 by Duo Dramatique on World On Wire label) with Violin Sonatas by Elgar, Debussy and Mozart was met with critical acclaim in the United States and Europe.
+The album's release was celebrated in an extensive feature by the Houston Public Media.

 Ms. Dancewicz is a highly sought-after teacher.
 She is an adjunct Professor of Violin at the University of St. Thomas in Houston and she maintains a busy private studio.